thoughtspot/thoughtspot.github.io/_app-integrate/custom-branding/perform-style-customization.md

 which they are embedded.
 For more information on using the APIs, see the ThoughtSpot Application Integration Guide.

-To enable style customization, contact ThoughtSpot Support.
+Style customization is not enabled by default.
+To enable style customization, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
 The ThoughtSpot logo in the middle of the page is automatically removed when Style Customization is enabled.

 ## Change style customization